-(11) Inter-campus Requests/Loans are available to all internal UWS students and staff and UWS Alumni borrowers.
+(11) Inter-campus Requests/Loans are available to all internal University students and staff and UWS Alumni borrowers.

 (12) Inter-campus Request/Loan privileges are not available to the following client categories:

-(13) Library owned electronic devices (e.g. laptop computers, iPads) are available for loan to all UWS students and staff only.
+(13) Library owned electronic devices (e.g. laptop computers, iPads) are available for loan to all University students and staff only.

 (14) All material on loan is subject to recall.
 Materials will be recalled by Library staff from time to time to meet high demand (e.g. at the request of academic staff for inclusion in Reserve Collections).

 (15) Recalled items have a shortened loan period of seven calendar days from date of recall and borrowers are subject to late fees from date of revised (recall) due date.

 (16) Most items available for loan may be requested (placed on hold) by eligible clients.

 (17) Requests/holds are valid for 30 calendar days from the time of request placement.